ValPaliy/valticus/content/posts/Pipe Smoking - A Chill Way To Indulge In Tobacco.md

 I smoke pipes.
 I don't encourage you to do so as well, mind you - smoking a pipe is still smoking and is not good for your health.
 However, if you are interested in history of pipe smoking and tobacco - read on.

-_Please note: You must be 18 or older to buy pipe tobacco smoke a pipe._
+_Please note: You must be 18 or older to buy pipe tobacco and smoke a pipe._

 Having said all that, let's get to the point.